 Are You a Good Candidate for a Brazilian Butt Lift?

-If you feel that your buttocks are flat or don’t match the contours of the rest of your body, or if your skin in that area is excessively loose and flabby and exercise and dieting have been unable to correct the problem, you are likely a good candidate for a Brazilian butt lift.
+If you feel that your buttock is flat or doesn't match the contours of the rest of your body, or if your skin in that area is excessively loose and flabby and exercise and dieting have been unable to correct the problem, you are likely a good candidate for a Brazilian butt lift.

 Meeting With the Doctor

 Prior to scheduling your Brazilian butt lift, you will meet at length with your surgeon and their staff at West End Plastic Surgery to determine whether the procedure is right for you and to answer any questions you may have.
 At this initial consultation, your buttock, waist, and thigh regions will be evaluated, and we will discuss how you want this area to look after surgery.

 Your surgeon and their team at West End Plastic Surgery will: